yakivy/poppet/README.md

 ### Customizations
 The library is build on following abstractions:
 - `[F[_]]` - is your service data kind, can be any monad (has `cats.Monad` typeclass);
-- `[I]` - is an intermediate data type what your coding framework works with, can be any serialization format, but it would be easier to choose from existed codec modules as they come with a bunch of predefined codecs;
+- `[I]` - is an intermediate data type that your coding framework works with, can be any serialization format, but it would be easier to choose from existed codec modules as they come with a bunch of predefined codecs;
 - `poppet.consumer.Transport` - used to transfer the data between consumer and provider apps, technically it is just a function from `[I]` to `[F[I]]`, so you can use anything as long as it can receive/pass the chosen data type;
 - `poppet.Codec` - used to convert `[I]` to domain models and vice versa.
 Poppet comes with a bunch of modules, where you will hopefully find a favourite codec.
-If it is not there, you can always try to write your own by providing 2 basic implicits like [here](https://github.com/yakivy/poppet/blob/master/circe/src/main/scala/poppet/codec/circe/instances/CirceCoderInstances.scala);
+If it is not there, you can always try to write your own by providing 2 basic implicits like [here](https://github.com/yakivy/poppet/blob/master/circe/src/poppet/codec/circe/instances/CirceCodecInstances.scala);
 - `poppet.CodecK` - used to convert method return kind to `[F]` and vice versa.
 It's needed only if return kind differs from your service kind, compilation errors will hint you what codecs are absent;
 - `poppet.FailureHandler[F[_]]` - used to handle internal failures, more info you can find [here](#failure-handling);
 - `poppet.Peek[F[_], I]` - used to decorate request -> response function.
 Good fit for logging, more info you can find [here](#logging).